halacoded/Churn-Prediction-Model-Based-on-Huawei-SmartCare/README.md

 This project is open-source and free to use for educational and non-commercial purposes.
 Feel free to explore, modify, and build upon this code to support your own learning or telecom analytics projects.

+## Installation & Usage
+### Prerequisites
+- Python 3.x
+- COLAP
+- Optuna

+### Setup
+Click COLAP Link and Download the Dataset and prerequisites, then you are ready to start

 ## Contributors
 - Hala Almutairi – Project Developer & Intern